LeonardoQM/Pulumi-Guestbook/README.md

 📌 5.
 Assumptions
 The following assumptions were made during the design and implementation of this solution:
-1. Modern and compatible versions
+a.
+Modern and compatible versions
 All Kubernetes components and dependencies are assumed to be using modern, stable, and compatible versions.
 This includes:
     • Kubernetes API versions supported by the cluster